Amplectobelua: Ecology

 Amplectobelua was likely a nektonic predator.
 Its frontal appendages were worked like pincers to pinch prey.
-Its structure was suitable to firmly grasp and manipulate prey to the mouth or tearing off pieces from larges carcasses.
+Its structure was suitable to firmly grasp and manipulate prey to the mouth or tearing off pieces from large carcasses.
 Gnathobase-like structures were probably used to chew prey.
 Research of 432 specimens resulted that it would be an extremely fast-growing animal for an arthropod.